vinaysteja2/Travel-Bank_Config_Management_v_3/README.md

 🏦 TRAVEL-BANK_Docker_v.2.0
-This project, TRAVEL-BANK_Docker_v.2.0, is a continuation of TRAVEL-BANK_Microservices_v.1.0, with Docker support added.
+TRAVEL-BANK_Docker_v.2.0 is a continuation of the TRAVEL-BANK_Microservices_v.1.0 project, now enhanced with Docker support.
-In this version, Dockerfiles have been included for each microservice, enabling containerization and smoother deployment.
+This version introduces Dockerfiles for each microservice, enabling easy containerization and deployment.

+🐳 Docker Setup
-You can now build and run each service using Docker:
+You can build and run each service using Docker:

-🔧 Build Docker Image
 bash
 Copy
 Edit
+# 🔧 Build Docker Image
 docker build . -t vinaysteja0231/accounts:v.2.0

-▶️ Run Container (Foreground)
+# ▶️ Run Container (Foreground)
-bash
-Copy
-Edit
 docker run -p 8080:8080 vinaysteja0231/accounts:v.2.0

-▶️ Run Container (Detached Mode) bash
+# ▶️ Run Container (Detached Mode)
-Copy
-Edit
 docker run -d -p 8080:8080 vinaysteja0231/accounts:v.2.0
-Once the containers are up and running, you can access the services via Postman and browser as you would in a local setup.
+Once the containers are running, access the services via Postman or your web browser, just like in a local setup.

-🏦 TRAVEL BANK - Microservices Platform
+🧾 Project Overview
-TRAVEL BANK is a Spring Boot-based microservices application designed to simulate a simplified banking platform.
+TRAVEL BANK is a Spring Boot-based microservices application that simulates a simplified banking platform.
-It consists of three core microservices that handle Accounts, Cards, and Loans functionalities.
-Each service is built with Spring Boot, Spring Data JPA, H2 database, and includes validations and exception handling for robust and secure development.
+It contains three independently developed and deployed services:

 🧩 Microservices Overview
 1️⃣ Accounts Service
-Allows customer registration
+Customer registration

-Creates a new bank account during registration
+Automatically creates a bank account

 Supports full CRUD operations

 Includes validations and global exception handling

 2️⃣ Cards Service
-Enables customers to apply for credit or debit cards
+Apply for credit or debit cards

-Manages card issuance and details
+Manage card details and lifecycle

 Provides create, update, fetch, and delete APIs

 3️⃣ Loans Service
-Customers can apply for loans and track loan details
+Customers can apply for loans and view loan details

 Full CRUD functionality for loan records